SmileiPIC/tutorials/tutorial2.rst

     number_of_patches = [ 32, 32 ],

 It defines a splitting of the box in 32x32 patches.
-Each of these patches is a rectangular portion of the plasma.
+Each of these patches is a rectangular portion of the simulation box.

 .. warning::

-  In many PIC codes, there is 1 patch for 1 MPI process.
-This is different in Smilei where there should be **many** patches for each MPI process, typically 16 to thousands.
+  In Smilei there is not 1 large domain for 1 MPI process.
+  The domain should be divided in **many** patches for each MPI process for two reasons :
+  1) to distribute the compute load to feed all threads associated to each process, 2) to be able to manage the load imbalance.

+  Note that too many patches will cost a time overhead, the size of the patch must be think regarding the occupency and the evolution of the plasma in the box.

 ----